renovatebot/app-support/README.md

 # app-support
-Discussion/support issues for the hosted Renovate App
+Discussion/support issues for the hosted WhiteSource Renovate App